Hungry Happenings

 How to dip pretzels in white chocolate to make snowman pretzels.

-Dip each of the 6 pretzel sticks into the white chocolate, remove from the chocolate and allow excess to drip back into the bowl then set them next to each other on a parchment paper-lined baking sheet.
+2. Dip each of the 6 base pretzels into melted white chocolate, letting any excess drip back into the bowl.
+Place them side-by-side on a parchment paper-lined baking sheet so they fuse together.

-Pop in the refrigerator if using pure white chocolate and the freezer if using confectionery coating for 3-5 minutes until the chocolate sets.
+3. Chill: Place the pan in the refrigerator for 3–5 minutes if using pure white chocolate, or in the freezer if using confectionery candy coatings.

 How to make chocolate dipped pretzel snowmen.
 See the step-by-step tutorial at hungryhappenings.com

-Allow the pretzels to warm up to room temperature, then dip the un-coated ends into dark chocolate.
+1. Allow the chilled white chocolate pretzels to warm up to room temperature.

-You can dip all your pretzel brims and allow them to harden before adding them to the snowmen if you prefer.
+Tip: You can dip all your pretzel hat brims and allow them to harden before attaching them to the snowmen if you prefer.

 How to make chocolate dipped pretzel snowmen | hungryhappenings.com